Performance impact was surprisingly higher this time around

-The essential one is Norton Safe Web, which warns you about malicious sites, and puts a green check mark next to safe sites in your Google results and a red “x” next to bad ones.
+The essential extension is Norton Safe Web, which warns you about malicious sites, and puts a green checkmark next to safe sites in your Google results and a red “x” next to bad ones.

-Norton Deluxe also includes some system optimization features including disk optimization, file cleanup, a startup manager, and a graph showing performance history.
-You can find a lot of these features in Windows itself or in free third-party programs, but if you’re getting Norton 360 anyway it’s nice that they’re there.
+Norton 360 Deluxe also includes some system optimization features such as disk optimization, file cleanup, a startup manager, and a graph showing performance history.
+You can find a lot of these features in Windows itself or in free third-party programs, but if you’re getting Norton 360 anyway it’s nice to have all these features there.

-We tried testing out Norton 360’s parental controls and they were pretty good once they started working.
-We added a child profile, and then followed the instructions to install the Norton Family App on the test PC to monitor the child user account for Windows 10.
+I tried testing out Norton 360’s parental controls and they were very good.
+I added a child profile, and then followed the instructions to install the Norton Family App on the test PC to monitor the child user account for Windows 10.

-In AV-Test’s round of testing from May and June 2020, Norton scored 100 percent on the 0-day malware attacks test, as well as the widespread and prevalent malware test.
+In practical terms, we can see how well Norton is doing with protection by turning to third parties.
+In AV-Test’s round of testing from September and October 2021, Norton 360 scored 100 percent in both months on the zero-day malware attack test, as well as the widespread and prevalent malware test.

-Norton 360 is a very good suite with a good price.
-If you’re looking for excellent antivirus protection that won’t get in your way with a good amount of features then Norton 360 Deluxe is the suite to buy.
+Norton 360 Deluxe is a very good suite with a good price.
+If you’re looking for excellent antivirus protection that won’t get in your way, and which offers a good number of features, then this is the suite to buy.

 Editor’s note: Because online services are often iterative, gaining new features and performance improvements over time, this review is subject to change in order to accurately reflect the current state of the service.
 Any changes to text or our final review verdict will be noted at the top of this article.